 Operating Hours: 11AM-4PM, 7PM-12MN, daily

-To help you find these restaurants, I’ve pinned them all on the map below.
+To help you find these restaurants in Oviedo, I’ve pinned them all on the map below.
 Most are in the Old Town so they’re easy to get to on foot.
+Click on the link for a live version of the map.

 I would have loved to add more restaurants to this list but we were only here for about half a day.
-I didn’t expect this city to make such an impression on us but it did.
+I didn’t expect this city (and its great food) to make such an impression on us but it did.
 Everyone we met in Oviedo was warm and friendly and seemed genuinely happy to see tourists exploring their city.

-The TripAdvisor links in this post are affiliate links, meaning we’ll earn a small commission if you make a reservation at no added expense to you.
-We really appreciate your support as this helps us keep this website going.
+Some of the links in this article on the best Oviedo restaurants are affiliate links.
+What that mans is that we’ll make a small commission if you make a purchase at no extra cost to you.
+We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!